 We utilize equity-based compensation to ensure that we have the ability to retain employees over a longer period of time and to provide employees with a form of reward that aligns their interests with those of our stockholders.
 Employees whose skills and results we deem to be critical to our long-term success are eligible to receive higher levels of equity-based compensation.
-In 2015, our annual equity-based compensation included a mix of stock options and restricted stock units due to our stock price volatility, our current share reserves under our 2010 Equity Incentive Plan and our goal of further incentivizing our employees.
-The annual equity awards typically vest over a period of four years, providing a long-term incentive to our employees as they work on multi-year commercialization and drug development programs.
-The restricted stock unit grants to Messrs.
-Fischer, Slebir, Noor Mohamed and Sanford and Dr. Varghese in August 2015, which were part of an employee retention plan, vest pursuant to the following 18-month schedule commencing on July 31, 2015: 50% on July 31, 2016 and 50% on December 31, 2016, subject to each such individual continuing to be a Service Provider (as defined in the Company's 2010 Equity Incentive Plan) with the Company on each such date.
+In 2016, our annual equity-based compensation to our named executive officers, other than Mr. Fischer, consisted of stock options.
+In 2016, our annual equity-based compensation to Mr. Fischer included a mix of stock options and restricted stock units due to the cancellation of a portion of his 2016 stock option grant, given that such grant exceeded the 2010 Equity Incentive Plan limits, and subsequent grant of restricted stock units in September 2016.
+The annual equity awards to our named executive officers, other than the 2016 grant of restricted stock units to Mr. Fischer, and our other employees vest over a period of four years, providing a long-term incentive to our employees as they work on multi-year commercialization and drug development programs.
+The restricted stock units granted to Mr. Fischer in 2016 will vest according to the following vesting schedule: 50% on January 22, 2017 and an additional 12.5% on each of April 22, 2017, July 22, 2017, October 22, 2017 and January 22, 2018, subject to Mr. Fischer continuing to be a Service Provider (as defined in the Company's 2010 Equity Incentive Plan) with the Company on the relevant vesting dates.